noizhardware/dotfiles/util/git.md

 - if `git pull` doesn't work try `git pull origin master`

+## Adding files
 `git add --all` == `git add -A` adds all changes and deletes `git add .` adds only changes

 Git considers each commit change point or "save point"

+## Checking current status
-`git status --short` or `git status -s` to see the changes in a more compact way:
+- `git status --short` or `git status -s` to see the changes in a more compact way:
 	?? - Untracked files
 	A - Files added to stage
 	M - Modified files
 	D - Deleted files

-`git log` to see log of all commits use `B` and `Spacebar` to navigate up and dn, and `q` to quit
+`git log` to see log of all commits
+	use `B` and `Spacebar` to navigate up and dn, and `q` to quit

+## Branches
 - `git branch my-branch-name` creates a new branch
 - `git branch` to see existing branches
 - `git checkout my-branch-name` moved current workspace to that branch